Annual leave

-Annual leave, also known as statutory leave, is a period of paid time off work granted by employers to employees to be used for whatever the employee wishes e.g vacation, personal events or relaxation.
+Annual leave, also known as statutory leave, is a period of paid time off work granted by employers to employees to be used for whatever the employee wishes, e.g. vacation, personal events or relaxation.
 Depending on the employer's policies, differing number of days may be offered, and the employee may be required to give a certain amount of advance notice, may have to coordinate with the employer to be sure that staffing is available during the employee's absence, and other requirements may have to be met.
 The vast majority of countries today mandate a minimum amount of paid annual leave by law.

 Among the larger countries, China requires at least five days' paid annual leave and India requires two days of paid leave for every month worked.
 The United States mandates no minimum paid leave, treating it as a perk rather than a right.

+History

+An early instance of paid time off, in the late 19th century in Australia, was by Alfred Edments who gave every employee a fortnight's holiday on full pay, and when ill, Edments continued to pay their salaries.

+In France, first paid leave - no salary deduction under 15 days per year - is introduced for civil servants, only, in 1854.